 Registering a boat trailer in Georgia may look difficult on paper, but once you start going through the process, it's less onerous than tagging a car.
 You can find all the forms you need online, which helps smooth out the beginning of the registration ordeal, but you will have to do some of your own footwork later on in the process.

-1. Complete a Georgia Form MVD-1, Application for Registration.
+Complete a Georgia Form MV-1, the motor vehicle title and tag application.
 The form is available online and must be typewritten, completed on a computer, or legibly printed, and signed before submission.

-2. Ask a Georgia police officer or county tag agent to complete a Form-22B, a certificate of inspection.
+Ask a Georgia police officer or county tag agent to complete form T-22B, a certificate of inspection.
 The person who completes this form will copy the trailer serial number and contact the Georgia Crime Information Center to ensure the trailer is not stolen, then make a note on the Form-22B that the serial number was queried.